epinio/docs/docs/tutorials/quickstart.md

     --set global.domain=<INTERNAL-IP>.sslip.io
 ```

-You can point your browser and/or epinio CLI to `https://epinio.<INTERNAL-IP>.sslip.io` address then.
+You can then point your browser and/or epinio CLI to the `https://epinio.<INTERNAL-IP>.sslip.io` url.

 #### Download the Epinio CLI binary